Human Rights Defenders

 CONTEXT IN LATIN AMERICA

-In Latin America, people women human rights defenders they operate in conditions that are often precarious, marked by structural inequalities, poverty and persistent forms of violence.
+In Latin America, human rights defenders operate in conditions that are often precarious, marked by structural inequalities, poverty and persistent forms of violence.
 Despite a lack of institutional support and resources, they play a key role in defending fundamental rights.

 RIDHE provides them with support by strengthening their capacities, facilitating networking and accompanying their advocacy actions at the international level.

 In 2023, the Inter-American Commission on Human Rights (IACHR) learned about 123 murders of defenders in Latin America.
-Violence particularly aimed at those who They defend the environment And the territory and people with leadership indigenous and Afro-descendant people.
+Violence was particularly aimed at those who defended the environment and their territories, especially Indigenous and Afro-descendantleaders.

 Internal Human Mobility in Latin America

-The human mobility it is a multi-causal phenomenon, because people move as a result of a combination of factors of expulsion in the countries of origin and attraction in the countries of destination.
-These movements are framed in a Characterized or aggravated context for economic, political, social reasons and because of the effects of climate change and natural disasters, what has a impact on conditions of displacement and vulnerability during human mobility itineraries.
+Human mobility is a multi-causal phenomenon, the expulsion in the countries of origin and attraction in the countries of destination can be caused by several reasons.
+These movements take place in contexts marked by economic, political, and social instability, along with climate change and natural disasters, which increase displacement and vulnerability during migration.

 The political crisis in Venezuela has caused the displacement of some 5.6 million emigrants to Colombia, which has put the country's resources to the test.
 At the same time, the Nicaraguan crisis has forced more than 800,000 Nicaraguans to flee their country, seeking refuge in Costa Rica, Mexico and Panama.